GreffMASTER/gbxc/README.md

 options:
 -h, --help - show this help message and exit
--d DIR, --dir DIR - the directory where the outp
+-d DIR, --dir DIR - the directory where the output file will be saved
+-c, --checksum     whether the program should do a md5 checksum on the compiled file

 ## Documentation
 Check the documentation [here](https://github.com/GreffMASTER/gbxc/tree/main/Doc) as well as the sample files [here](https://github.com/GreffMASTER/gbxc/tree/main/Samples/TM1.0/GameData).